tum-esm/hermes/server/README.md

 **`GET /sensors/<sensor-identifier>/logs/aggregates`:**

-Read an aggregate of the sensor logs.
+Read an aggregate of sensor logs with `warning` and `error` severity.

 ```python
 httpx.get(